6 Softball Hitting Drills for Power

 Here is where the ball should begin coming out of your hand.
 This is a great drill for softball hitters that will help you with two critical components of hitting for more power (watch the full Interlocking Throws Drill video in The Hitting Vault):

-- Good bat path to the point of contact.
+- Bat path to the point of contact.

-- Good use of the top hand driving through the ball.
+- Use of the top hand driving through the ball.

-- Good extension and finishing of the swing through the zone.
+- Extension and finishing of the swing through the zone.
 Good extension and finishing the swing is key to driving the ball with power, as it prevents you from rolling over.

 Half Turns Drill